-You can schedule an initial consultation with a member of our Wealth Management group at no cost and no obligation to you.
+You can schedule an initial consultation with an RBFCU Wealth Management financial advisor at no cost and no obligation to you.

 In the future, management costs may apply depending on the Wealth Management services you choose.

-Each RBFCU Wealth Management Professional serves a specific area and these professionals are available to meet with you and assist with your financial needs and planning.
-If you are ready to meet with an investment professional, schedule an appointment and indicate your area or branch.
+Each RBFCU Wealth Management financial advisor serves a specific area, and is available to meet with you and assist with your financial needs and planning.
+If you are ready to meet with a financial advisor, schedule an appointment and indicate your preferred branch.

 Does your Wealth Management group offer legal services?

 Trust services are available through an affiliate program.
-If you are interested in establishing a trust, please indicate in the comments when scheduling your appointment with your RBFCU Investments Group financial professional.
+If you are interested in establishing a trust, please specify when scheduling your Trust Services appointment.

 What are the duties of the trustee?